That’s why I decided to share this Top 30 + 1 Bonus of the Most Popular WordPress Themes in 2025 ↓

 My review of Genesis from StudioPress

-While their full-option package includes a dozen sober and professional child themes, it’s not a ‘theme’ in the graphic sense of the word (in my opinion).
-Instead of including an advanced page builder like Divi or Elementor, it instead provides a block editor, Genesis Blocks Pro, which is more comparable to Gutenberg, WordPress’ new default editor (as of WordPress 5.0, early 2019).
+Even though its full-option package includes a dozen sober and professional child themes, it’s not (in my opinion) a theme in the graphical sense.
+It doesn’t include a page builder as advanced as Divi or Elementor, but rather a block editor, Genesis Blocks Pro, which is more comparable to Gutenberg, the new default WordPress editor (since WordPress 5.0, early 2019).

 Pros of Genesis

-If you have good web development skills, this will be a fairly solid theme that will adapt to all your projects.
+If you have web development skills, this will be a solid enough theme to adapt to all your projects.

 Cons of Genesis